Connections between data augmentation and out-of-distribution data through the lens of KL divergence

 that, similarly to the empirical density, is an average of densities around each data point where the Dirac delta functions have been spread out to Loading... by means of the augmentation.

-After training, we have the inference dataset Loading...with empirical density Loading....
-The Kullback–Leibler divergence [2] between inference data distribution Loading... and augmented data distribution Loading..., given by
+After training, we have an inference dataset Loading...with empirical density Loading....
+The standard way of quatifying the dataset drift is to use the Kullback–Leibler divergence [3] between the inference data distribution Loading... and our augmented data distribution Loading..., given by

 Loading...

-(using the fact that the delta function simplifies the integral to a evaluation of the integrand) gives us the following insights:
+(using the fact that the delta function simplifies the integral to a evaluation of the integrand).
+As always, an equation is more than just symbols and this one confirms the following insights:

-• For out-of-distribution points Loading..., i.e. points that are far from all the training data points, Loading... is close to zero and so will push the divergence to infinity as expected.
-This means that we are using the trained model on a dataset that is not representative of the training data distribution and the augmentation transformation.
-This will then result in poor performance.
+• For out-of-distribution points Loading..., i.e. points that are far from all the training data points, Loading... is close to zero and so will push the divergence to infinity, as expected.
+This means that we are using the trained model on a dataset that is not representative of the training data distribution and the augmentation transformation, resulting in poor performance.

 • The opposite of the above is also true: large divergence only occurs when there is at least oneLoading... far enough from the training data.

 • The augmentation Loading... controls the spread of Loading...around each training data point Loading... and in turn defines what is considered out-of-distribution: If the augmentation is aggressive, the spread of Loading...will be large and so the the only out-of-distribution points will be the ones that are very far from the training data.
-If the augmentation is conservative, Loading... will be concentrated around
+If the augmentation is conservative, Loading...will be over-concentrated around each Loading....

 • This analysis supports out-of-distribution detection methods [4] based on the direct relationship between the distance to in-distribution points and the probability of being out-of-distribution.